 05Publishers Ensure You Get Paid

 Royalties due to artists often go unpaid.
 One way to collect monies due is to conduct audits of license holders, such as record label audits.
-That may sound straightforward enough, but audits are expensive—prohibitively so, in many cases.
+That may sound straightforward enough, but audits are expensive—prohibitively so in many cases.

-Further, publishing companies understand the value of publishing.
+Also, publishing companies understand the value of publishing.
 They know how to price your work and can demand a price for your music that you may struggle to achieve on your own.

 Why You Should Sign a Music Publishing Deal

 To sign or not to sign a deal—that is the question in the music industry.
-Musicians often wonder whether they need a record label behind them, and it is no different for songwriters, who wonder whether they need a music publisher on their side.
+Musicians often wonder whether they need a record label behind them, and it is no different for songwriters who may wonder whether they need a music publisher on their side.
 Music publishing deals have pros and cons, but there are definitely more benefits to having the right publisher on your team.
 If you're trying to decide between D-I-Y publishing and a music publishing contract, consider these five reasons why working with a music publisher may be a boon for your career.